Please Check Back Frequently for Updates

 Petitions for Temporary Custody:

 - These matters no longer require review by a Staff Attorney.
-Please contact the Judge's J.A. in order to obtain a special set hearing.
+Please contact the Judge's J.A. via e-mail in order to obtain a special set hearing.

 - Please see Administrative Order 5.111, which requires the filing of a checklist prior to requesting a hearing.